 Are you interested in enhancing your career and technical education (CTE) program and inspiring your students to become STEM (science, technology, engineering, and math) leaders?
 Consider the Technology Student Association (TSA) to achieve these goals.
 Serving as a TSA chapter advisor means that you and your members are part of a national career and technical student organization (CTSO) that promotes and recognizes excellence in STEM through:

 Each year TSA brings together leading technology and engineering educators with hands-on classroom experience to revise, review, and develop competitions at the middle or high school level.
 All middle school competitions and high school competitions are correlated with national STEM standards, and have detailed scoring criteria for judging.
-All TSA competitions—73 competitive events, with 62 converted to a virtual format—can be implemented at the local, state, and national levels.
+All TSA competitions—73 competitive events, —can be implemented at the local, state, and national levels.

 Throughout the year, national TSA communicates with TSA chapter advisors in a variety of ways, including: